rikard-io/NYU-ITP-Creating-with-TinyML/05 - Camera/README.md

 1. Click `Device` under the class you want to try.
 You should get a feed from your Arduino - If not, go back to processing and make sure it's still running and getting a feed.
 1. Train a model.
 1. Download and run on the Arduino
+1. **IMPORTANT** Replace the file "arduino_image_provider.cpp" after unzipping the zip file downloaded from Teachable Machine with the one provided in this folder\*.<br/><br/>\* *Teachable Machine looks for a different camera by default, this is easily corrected by replacing the image provider with one working with our camera.
+Code for the replacement image provider comes from the Tensorflow Lite for Microcontrollers example 'person_detection'.*